 - Honey to taste optional

 - Combine all the spices in a small bowl and whisk well.
 Transfer to an airtight glass jar until ready to drink.

-- To make the latte, place a splash of nut milk and 2 teaspoons of velvet latte mix in a small pot.
+- To make the latte, place a splash of nut milk and 2 teaspoons of the velvet latte mix into a small pot.
 Whisk to combine.

 - Add the remaining nut milk, whisk to combine, and heat over medium-high heat until steaming.

 - Carefully pour into a mug, add honey to taste, and enjoy!